David

 In one embodiment, material is drawn from the top of the

-and non-condensable gases, in turn feeding a gas scrubber to
+oil, and non-condensable gases, in turn feeding a gas scrubber

-is in a vacuum distillation column.
-Preferably, heavy or waxy oil
+material is in a vacuum distillation column.
+Preferably, heavy

-fractions are drawn from the bottom of the vacuum distillation
+or waxy oil fractions are drawn from the bottom of the vacuum

-column.
-In one embodiment, said heavy or waxy oil is recycled back
+distillation column.
+In one embodiment, said heavy or waxy oil

-to the pyrolysis chamber.
-In one embodiment, desired grade
+is recycled back to the pyrolysis chamber.
+In one embodiment,

-on-specification diesel is drawn from a middle section of the
+desired grade on-specification diesel is drawn from a middle

-vacuum distillation column.
-In one embodiment, light fractions are
+section of the vacuum distillation column.
+In one embodiment,

 In one embodiment, the pyrolysis chamber and the contactor are